activist-org/activist/CONTRIBUTING.md

 docker compose up db
 ```

-In order to connect to the DB, we need to change the `DATABASE_HOST` environment variable inside the `.env` file first.
+In order to connect to the DB, we need to change the `DATABASE_HOST` environment variable inside the `.env.dev` file first.

 ```bash
 # Current